-- because of any change in law or applicable interpretations thereof by the staff of the SEC, Rent-A-Center is not permitted to effect the exchange offer as contemplated hereby; - any old notes validly tendered pursuant to the exchange offer are not exchanged for exchange notes within 180 days after the issue date; - any initial purchaser so requests with respect to old notes not eligible to be exchanged for exchange notes in the exchange offer; - any applicable law or interpretations do not permit any holder of old notes to participate in the exchange offer; - any holder of old notes that participates in the exchange offer does not receive freely transferable exchange notes in exchange for tendered old notes; or - Rent-A-Center so elects.

-Then Rent-A-Center will file with the SEC the shelf registration statement to cover resales of transfer restricted securities by such holders who satisfy certain conditions relating to the provision of information in connection with the shelf registration statement.

-For purposes of the foregoing, "transfer restricted securities" means each old note until (A) the date on which such old note has been exchanged for a freely transferable exchange note in the exchange offer; (B) the date on which such old note has been effectively registered under the Securities Act and disposed of in accordance with the shelf registration statement, or (C) the date on which such old note is distributed to the public pursuant to Rule 144 under the Securities Act or is salable pursuant to Rule 144(k) under the Securities Act.
+If (i) because of any change in law or applicable interpretations thereof by the staff of the SEC, Renters Choice is not permitted to effect the exchange offer as contemplated hereby; (ii) any old notes validly tendered pursuant to the exchange offer are not exchanged for exchange notes within 180 days after the Issue Date; (iii) any Initial Purchaser so requests with respect to old notes not eligible to be exchanged for exchange notes in the exchange offer; (iv) any applicable law or interpretations do not permit any Holder of old notes to participate in the exchange offer; (v) any Holder of old notes that participates in the exchange offer does not receive freely transferable exchange notes in exchange for tendered old notes; or (vi) Renters Choice so elects, then Renters Choice will file with the SEC the Shelf Registration Statement to cover resales of Transfer Restricted Securities by such Holders who satisfy certain conditions relating to the provision of information in connection with the Shelf Registration Statement.
+For purposes of the foregoing, "Transfer Restricted Securities" means each old note until (i) the date on which such old note has been exchanged for a freely transferable exchange note in the exchange offer; (ii) the date on which such old note has been effectively registered under the Securities Act and disposed of in accordance with the Shelf Registration Statement, or (iii) the date on which such old note is distributed to the public pursuant to Rule 144 under the Securities Act or is salable pursuant to Rule 144(k) under the Securities Act.

-Rent-A-Center will use its reasonable efforts to have the exchange offer registration statement or, if applicable, the shelf registration statement declared effective by the SEC as promptly as practicable after the filing thereof.
-Unless the exchange offer would not be permitted by a policy of the SEC, Rent-A-Center will commence the exchange offer and use its reasonable efforts to consummate the exchange offer as promptly as practicable, but in any event prior to 180 days after the issue date.
-If necessary, Rent-A-Center will use its commercially reasonable efforts to keep the shelf registration statement effective for a period of two years after the issue date.
+Renters Choice will use its reasonable efforts to have the Exchange Offer Registration Statement or, if applicable, the Shelf Registration Statement declared effective by the SEC as promptly as practicable after the filing thereof.
+Unless the exchange offer would not be permitted by a policy of the SEC, Renters Choice will commence the exchange offer and use its reasonable efforts to consummate the exchange offer as promptly as practicable, but in any event prior to 180 days after the Issue Date.
+If necessary, Renters Choice will use its commercially reasonable efforts to keep the Shelf Registration Statement effective for a period of two years after the Issue Date.